Morabaraba/dri3dri3dri3/README.md

 ## Introduction

+I want to use `apiplate` as a testbed for learning python development and asking the community questions with solid examples.

 This was a attempt to do [[2017-09-29] Challenge #333 [Hard] Build a Web API-driven Data Site][#333].
 Using python with the api powered by [connexion], [swagger-ui] (backbonejs) and [reclinejs] for building data applications(backbonejs).